atilayyuri/django_smartnotes/README.md

 ## Features

-- User specific posts: After authentication, the user can see their posts in the order, edit or delete them.
+- User-specific posts: After authentication, the user can see their posts in order, edit or delete if they wish.

 ## Setup